Pontiac fever

+Signs and symptoms

 Cause

 Species of Legionella known to cause Pontiac fever include Legionella pneumophila, Legionella longbeachae, Legionella feeleii, Legionella micdadei, and Legionella anisa.
 Sources of the causative agents are aquatic systems and potting soil.
 The first outbreak caused by inhalation of aerosolized potting soil was discovered in New Zealand in January 2007.
 A total of 10 workers at a nursery came down with Pontiac fever.
 It was the first identification of L. longbeachae.
 Pontiac fever does not spread from person to person.
 It is acquired through aerosolization of water droplets and/or potting soil containing Legionella bacteria.

 Diagnosis

 Epidemiology

 Pontiac fever is known to have a short incubation period of 1 to 3 days.
 No fatalities have been reported and cases resolve spontaneously without treatment.
 It is often not reported.
 Age, gender, and smoking do not seem to be risk factors.
-Pontiac fever seems to affect young people in the age medians of 29, 30, and 32.
+Pontiac fever seems to affect young people in the age medians of 29 to 32.
 Pathogenesis of the Pontiac fever is poorly known.

 History

-Pontiac fever was named for Pontiac, Michigan, where the first case was recognized.
+Pontiac fever was named after the city of Pontiac, Michigan, where the first case was recognized.
 In 1968, several workers at the county's department of health came down with a fever and mild flu symptoms, but not pneumonia.
 After the 1976 Legionnaires' outbreak in Philadelphia, the Michigan health department re-examined blood samples and discovered the workers had been infected with the newly identified Legionella pneumophila.
 An outbreak caused by Legionella micdadei in early 1988 in the UK became known as Lochgoilhead fever.
 Since that time, other species of Legionella that cause Pontiac fever have been identified, most notably in New Zealand, in 2007 where Legionella longbeachae was discovered.
 The New Zealand outbreak also marked the first time Pontiac fever had been traced to potting soil.